SJT1988/CIS_17B_Final_Project/README.md

    * this may also need to be simplified
   * comedy

+ ## SPENCER'S NOTES
+ * Given format and time constraints, strongly recommend turn-based combat instead of real-time combat.
+ * This can enable us to not worry about complicated sprite animations until the end...
+ * ...if that is a viable option

 ## TODO
 * Learn more about SDL -- see what we can do